DD3Boh/OuterTune/README.md

 <img src="./assets/outertune.webp" height="72">

-A Material 3 YouTube Music client for Android
+A Material 3 YouTube Music client & local music player for Android

 > This is a fork of [InnerTune](https://github.com/z-huang/InnerTune)